2008 Kosovo declaration of independence: Kosovo Serbs

 The bishop of the Serbian Orthodox Church in Kosovo, Artemije Radosavljević, reacted in anger, stating that Kosovo's independence was a "temporary state of occupation", and that "Serbia should buy state of the art weapons from Russia and other countries and call on Russia to send volunteers and establish a military presence in Serbia."

 In North Kosovo, a UN building housing a courthouse and jail was attacked by a hand grenade, causing slight damage but no casualties.
 An unexploded grenade was found across the street, near a hotel that houses EU officials.

 An explosive device was detonated in Mitrovica, damaging two vehicles.
 No casualties or injuries were reported.

 Serb protestors in Kosovo set fire to two border crossings on Kosovo's northern border.
 Both crossings are staffed by Kosovar and UNMIK police.
 No injuries were reported in the attacks, but the police withdrew until KFOR soldiers arrived.

 A Japanese journalist wearing a UN uniform was beaten by Serbs in northern Mitrovica.

-Hundreds of Serbs protested in the Kosovo town of Mitrovica on 22 February, which was somewhat peaceful aside from some stone-throwing and a little fighting.
+Hundreds of Serbs protested in the Kosovo town of Mitrovica on 22 February, which was somewhat peaceful aside from some stone-throwing and limited fighting.

 On 14 March 2008 Serb protesters forcibly occupied the UN courthouse in the northern part of Kosovska Mitrovica.
 On 17 March, UNMIK peacekeepers and KFOR troops entered the courthouse to end the occupation.
 In the following clashes with several hundred protesters, one Ukrainian UNMIK police officer was killed, over 50 persons on each side were wounded and one UNMIK and one KFOR vehicle were torched.
 The UNMIK police withdrew from northern Mitrovica leaving KFOR troops to maintain order.

 The Community Assembly of Kosovo and Metohija first met on 28 June 2008, to coordinate Serb responses to the new government.